Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Statistical Theory

 \subsection{A General Prediction Bound}

-We provide a general prediction bound for the support heterogeneous case, problem~\eqref{suppHet}. \begin{theorem} Suppose $\{\hat{\B{\beta}}_k,\hat{\B{z}}_k\}_{k=1}^K$ is an optimal solution to problem~\eqref{suppHet}.
+We provide a general prediction bound for the support heterogeneous case---the estimator from problem~\eqref{suppHet}. \begin{theorem} Suppose $\{\hat{\B{\beta}}_k,\hat{\B{z}}_k\}_{k=1}^K$ is an optimal solution to Problem~\eqref{suppHet}.
 Then, under our assumed model setup with high probability\footnote{ An explicit expression for the probability can be found in~\eqref{thm1-prob}.} we have